 At the end of that time, the systolic and diastolic blood pressures in patients receiving traditional Chinese acupuncture were significantly reduced (by approximately 5 mm Hg and 3 mm Hg, respectively).
 Unfortunately, when acupuncture was discontinued their blood pressures returned to baseline values within three months.
 This level of blood pressure reduction is roughly the same as would typically occur with single-drug therapy or with aggressive lifestyle changes (exercise and salt restriction).

-DrRich is not as impressed by the fact that acupuncture works, as he is by the fact that it only works if you use the precise insertion points as prescribed by ancient Chinese tradition, and also apply the correct angle and depth of needle insertion and use the correct needle manipulations at each insertion point.
-Anyone can find an acupuncturist, but how many of us can find one who really knows his/her stuff the way these doctors did?
+I am not as impressed by the fact that acupuncture works, as by the fact that, apparently, it only works if you use the precise insertion points as prescribed by ancient Chinese tradition, and also apply the correct angle and depth of needle insertion and use the correct needle manipulations at each insertion point.
+Anyone can find an acupuncturist, but how many of us can find one who is actually steeped in ancient Chinese tradition, and is fully trained to apply it?

-So, while acupuncture works in treating high blood pressure, to DrRich this approach seems just a tad infeasible.
+So, while acupuncture may work in treating high blood pressure, to me this approach seems just a tad infeasible.
 Not only do you need to find a certified expert in traditional Chinese medicine, but you also need to find him/her three times a week, forever.
-Certainly, taking a pill every day - and even exercising for 20 minutes three times a week and watching your salt intake - seems to DrRich to be somewhat more practical.
+Certainly, taking a pill every day - and even exercising for 20 minutes three times a week and watching your salt intake - seems to me to be somewhat more practical, for most people anyway.